 Not many Crowne Plaza hotels can brag about views like these.
 From The Great Room, Crowne Plaza Lake Placid has five-star views of Mirror Lake and Whiteface Mountain.
 Serving lunch and dinner, the French onion soup and truffle fries are particularly bragged about.
 Other menu items include burgers, sandwiches, and heartier entrees.
 You can even dine out on the patio by the fire pit.

 The hotel is chock-full of amenities, from the 45-hole Golf Club to the Cross-Country and Snowshoe Center.
 A private beach, an indoor pool with a Jacuzzi, a fitness center, and meeting rooms are also available.

 Address: 101 Olympic Drive, Lake Placid, New York

 Cozy and minimalist, The Haus on Mirror Lake offers a modern approach to Lake Placid lodging.
 The vibe swings Scandinavian in design, with clean lines, a mix of dark and light colors, low couches, and natural accents like rows of birch branches.

 The Haus sits right on Mirror Lake and offers 10 suites, each one decorated slightly differently.
 Most suites have views of the High Peaks, as well as the lake.
 Some even have balconies.
 The suite to beat is Suite 10, which is a Premium Deluxe with private lake access.
 It can sleep up to six people and has a gourmet kitchen, two floors, an outdoor BBQ, and a private deck.

-The Haus is an eco-friendly hotel, as well, and prides itself on its energy star appliances and its recycling program, plus the building was constructed with repurposed materials throughout.
-The Haus is located on Main Street, within walking distance to the shops and restaurants of the village.
+The Haus is an eco-friendly hotel, as well, and prides itself on its Energy Star appliances and its recycling program, plus the building was constructed with repurposed materials throughout.
+The Haus is located on Main Street, within walking distance of the shops and restaurants of the village.